matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

-[MSC3489](https://github.com/matrix-org/matrix-spec-proposals/pull/3489) originally proposed that the event type could be made variable, appending an ID to each separately posted event so that each one could separately be locked to the same mxid in the state_key.
+[MSC3489](https://github.com/matrix-org/matrix-spec-proposals/pull/3489) originally proposed that the event type could be made variable, appending an ID to each separately posted event so that each one could separately be locked to the same mxid in the `state_key`.
 However, this is problematic because you can't proactively refer to these event types in the `events` field of the `m.room.power_levels` event to allow users to post them - and they also are awkward for some client implementations to